 Amerasian: Person born of American and Asian descent, in either Korea or Vietnam with an Asian mother and a non-Asian American father.
 Originally described people fathered by members of the U.S. military during the Korean and Vietnam wars.
 The term is not derogatory but should be avoided.

-American: A term used to refer to citizens of the United States.
+American: A term used to refer to residents of the United States.
 However, this is a limited use of the term since American includes all people in the western hemisphere (North, South, and Central America).
 American is comprised of more than just the United States.
-To present a more global focus use U.S. resident or U.S. citizen.
+To present a more global focus use U.S. resident.